huyuhui001/mySite/docs/cloud/KubernetesTutorials-Aliyun-Ubuntu.md

 > Create PV with hostPath type.
 > Create PVC and bind it to the PV.
 > Create Pod to mount the PVC.
-> Modify the Pod by mounting new volume with emptyDir type.
+> Mount new volume with emptyDir type to the Pod.

 Demo: